GuillaumeCailleau/Lamun_CAD_files/README.md

 # CAD files repository from Lamun projects' (Laboratory of Microbiology, University of Neuchâtel, Switzerland)

-Here you'll find 3D models of scientific devices developed by the laboratory and related to some of our publications and [collaborations](https://github.com/Bacterial-Fungal-Interactions-SFA).
-The rationale for creating this repository was that we had various issues while using third-party models, particularly with complex ones.
+Here you'll find 3D models of scientific devices developed by the laboratory.
+Some are related to our publications and [collaborations](https://github.com/Bacterial-Fungal-Interactions-SFA), while others were developed for various internal lab needs.
+We created this repository to ensure the models are reliable and to keep track of their development, as we often faced issues with third-party models.
 As this domain is steadily developing in the laboratory, it will host more and more material with time.
 Check it out regularly!

+## Models related to publication
 #### [Bacterial_bridge_Khun_2022.zip](Bacterial_bridge_Kuhn_2022.zip) contains the following: files

 - **Fusion360 file:** Bridge_T_K_clean.f3d